 2. Workforce Safety

-With the help of cutting-edge Vision Intelligence model, we can track and classify activities performed by workforce in the workplace.
+With the help of the cutting-edge Vision Intelligence model, we can track and classify activities performed by workforce in the workplace.
 The computer vision technology will be able to monitor and capture the data of real-life activities of the workforce such as bending, lifting, pushing, pulling, moving, sitting, etc. These activities can be tabulated to measure employee chances of repetitive stress, physical pain and injuries etc.

 4. Object Recognition

 The computer vision can classify and detect objects present in the workplace.
-By the ability to detect multiple objects on the workplace, it can identify any faults with raw materials that may be too small for the human eye but could prove detrimental for the final product.
+By the ability to detect multiple objects in the workplace, it can identify any faults with raw materials that may be too small for the human eye but could prove detrimental for the final product.
 The application of the solution can further encompass operational safety compliance.
-This would include material safety, such as the multi-object detection through Computer vision, with automatic scanners on production lines, etc.
+This would include material safety, such as multi-object detection through Computer vision, with automatic scanners on production lines, etc.